mmrobins/git-rank/README.md

 # Installation

+The easiest way to install is to generate the standalone script and copy to somewhere in your PATH like ~/bin.

+    rake bundle &> /dev/null && cp git-rank $HOME/bin

-For now copy or symlink the git-rank file to somewhere in your path and add git-rank/lib to your RUBYLIB to run from source.
+If you would like to run from source to make updates from git easier, symlink the bin/git-rank file to somewhere in your path and add git-rank/lib to your RUBYLIB to run from source.
+This way if you update this repo, no further action is required to run the new code.

+    ln -s `pwd`/bin/git-rank $HOME/bin/git-rank && export RUBYLIB=`pwd`/lib:$RUBYLIB

 Or you can build it as a gem yourself.
 This is probably not recommended unless you're happy with the current functionality or are uncomfortable with modifying your PATH and RUBYLIB.
 I'm not sure that shipping this as a gem is the right way to distribute it long term, as I'm guessing there may be a better way to add commands to git.
 If you want the gem:

-    gem build git-rank.gemspec
-    gem install git-rank-0.0.1.gem
+    gem build git-rank.gemspec && gem install git-rank-0.0.1.gem

 # Usage